KwnstantinosGkagkaridis/Medication_Trajectory_GPT-like_Transformer/README.md

 The core of the system is a **SimpleGPT** model featuring:

+* **Positional Encoding:** Added directly to the token embeddings to provide the model with information about the relative or absolute position of medications in the sequence.
 * **Causal Self-Attention:** Uses a triangular mask to ensure that at any position $t$, the model can only attend to past events ($<t$), preventing information leakage from the "future."

 * **Transformer Decoder Blocks:** Multiple layers featuring:
     * **Multi-Head Attention:** To find correlations between medications separated by long time gaps.
     * **Pre-Normalization:** `LayerNorm` is applied before attention and MLP blocks for more stable training.
+    * **Residual Connections & Dropout:** Each sub-block (attention and MLP) uses residual additions ($x + \text{SubLayer}(x)$) and dropout layers to improve gradient flow and prevent overfitting.
     * **Position-wise Feed-Forward Networks (MLP):** Two linear layers with ReLU activation.
 * **Contextual Embeddings:** A dedicated `extract_hidden()` method pulls the final hidden states (the "thought vectors") for tasks like patient clustering or risk stratification.